ezsystems/commerce-documentation/docs/guide/bestseller/bestseller_cookbook.md

 ![](../img/bestseller_1.jpg)

-Edit the added block by clicking on the gear and select either a category of eZ products or add the Category code of an eContent category:
+Edit the added block: click the gear, then either select a category of eZ products or add the Category code of an eContent category:

 Check which dataprovider is used in your project.
 Selected category/given category code for the inactive dataprovider is ignored.